BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   into a real randomizer, just wanted to see if these kinds of shenanigans were possible.

-## Deprecated Anniversary Event Mods

-These are related to the 10-Year Anniversary events which took place shortly after BL3's release.
-With the November 21, 2019 patch (Mayhem 4 / Maliwan Takedown), nearly all gear was given a dedicated source, which is slightly at odds with the mods now found here.
-Some bits of functionality from these have been merged into Better Loot, though.

-- `2019-10-01_-_10-year-anniversary-event-1_-_bonus_boss_loot.txt` - This
-  is the Week 1 event, as sent by GBX itself.
-- `better_bonus_boss_loot.txt` - This is a better (ie: OP and cheaty) version of the Week 1 event, which guarantees that all affected bosses will drop from their pools.
-- `2019-10-08_-_10-year-anniversary-event-2_-_rare_spawn_hunt.txt` - This
-  is the Week 2 event, as sent by GBX itself.
-- `better_rare_spawn_hunt.txt` - This is a better (ie: OP and cheaty) version of the Week 2 event, which guarantees that all of the rare spawns will always drop their unique loot, and also removes the undocumented health buffs which are in the vanilla version.
-Also theoretically makes any other rare spawn in the game which was *not* touched by this mod spawn with 100% frequency, though I'm not sure what else there is which might be affected by this.

 ## Deprecated/Testing Mods

 - `mayhem_1_better_loot.txt` - This was my first mod attempt, actually,